 Always bring your most recent pair of glasses to the exam.

-Patients requesting contact lens updates should wear their contact lenses and bring their contact lens information (written prescription, blister packs and/or contact lens boxes) to their exam
+Patients requesting contact lens updates should; 1) wear their contact lenses and 2) bring their contact lens information (written prescription, blister packs and/or contact lens boxes) to their exam.
+Contact lens exams will only be conducted when these 2 requirements are met.

-- Have a stable prescription (if your last exam was with a civilian eye doctor, bring a copy of that exam to your appointment)
+1. Have a stable prescription (if your last exam was with a civilian eye doctor, bring a copy of that exam to your appointment),

-- Have at least 12 months remaining on active duty at the time of the surgery.
+3. Have at least 12 months remaining on active duty at the time of the surgery, AND

 If you have refractive surgery and assuming no complications occur, patients are eligible to deploy within one month of having LASIK and two months of having PRK.